 This section of the blog was inspired by series of lectures I gave on beginner Buddhism at the local Jodo Shinshu Buddhist temple I was affiliated with in the past.
 After some requests by blog readers, I decided to post them here as well.
-The course was written in three parts, culminating into how all these fundamental teachings evolved into what we know as Jodo Shinshu or “Shin” Buddhism.
-In isolation, Pure Land Buddhism doesn’t make a lot of sense, until you start at the beginning and work your way up.
+The course has undergone a number of revisions such as making the content more generic and less focused on Jodo Shinshu, plus I have combined the original three “courses” into one.

 I’ve made some changes to the content for the sake of blog readers, because many readers will not necessarily have a background in Jodo Shinshu Buddhism, so the content here is a bit more generic.
 Also, because it is an online blog, I can more easily link to other sources that I can’t do in person, plus you can read at your own pace.1

 - Mahayana Buddhist Sutras

 - The Five and Eight Precepts of conduct.

 - Various figures in Buddhist cosmology.